 An integral part of a Montessori education is helping our students develop a sense of community and understanding what role they have to play in making the world a better place.
 So when America's Grow-A-Row — a local organization that grows and donates healthy food for the hungry while supporting local farms, educating children, and raising awareness of nutrition and poverty — came to us looking for help in feeding the hungry of Hunterdon County, we found their mission and ours to be the perfect fit.

 Parents and children in all three programs planted, cultivated, and harvested three different plots on our five-acre campus, with all the produce going to stock local food pantries.
-After planting early vegetables that were harvested prior to the end of the school year, we found the program made such an impact among the students and parents that we took part in a second planting, which was harvested in September of 2009.
+After planting early vegetables that were harvested prior to the end of the school year, we found the program made such an impact among the students and parents that we took part in a future plantings.

 Rainbows and Brighter Days